 - Multiple ways to practice putting the life cycle together

 In addition, you might want to include some crafts practicing the life cycle, like this one from OurScienceNature.
 You can also find videos and experiments to supplement a variety of science activities on my Science in the Special Ed Class Pinterest Board.

 Easy Ways to Demonstrate Mastery

 So, interested in checking out the butterfly unit?
-Check out the video below and click the picture to check it out in my TPT store.
+Check out the video below and click the picture to check it out in my Teachers Pay Teachers store.
 I will be creating more so if you have topics that you are interested in materials for, let me know and I’ll see if I can help!